monopoli

 Riccardo Caffe

 Riccardo Caffè in Ostuni is a great spot for an aperitivo.
-We just love outside seating with lounge chairs on the steps.
+We just love outdoor seating with lounge chairs on the steps.

 Ostuni Italy Hotels